Read in: Nederlands

 Company: Rituals Cosmetics

 Rituals is an organisation with a beautiful story.
 Enriching the little things in life with a touch of luxury.
 With the products of Rituals, all made with passion and inspiration from the use of oriental traditions.
-This month the international Rituals jobs site will go live.
-Irene already takes us to the Recruitment Ritual tour today.
+Shortly the international Rituals jobs site will go live, that is developed by Endouble.
+We are proud to work on this site and will provide you with a sneak preview.
+Irene takes us on the Recruitment Ritual tour today.
 And that starts with the Rituals DNA.

 Living the brand